 3) And finally, when the ribbons start to converge on each other, a trend change has already begun to occur.
 An early indicator after seeing extreme levels is that the shorter term MA’s will converge first while the longer term MA’s will slowly converge.

 Most people incorrectly assume that the only important factor when using ribbon studies and multiple moving averages is the “crossover” or the “twist” in the charts.
 The point at which the shorter term MA’s start to move above or below the longer term MA’s – and while this is important it’s not the best use of this indicator.

-The actual spacing of the ribbons and MA’s really show the underlying strength of the trend.
-Use the 3 difference spacing points I outlined above and you’ll be well on your way to better trend analysis.
+The actual spacing of the ribbons and MA’s show the underlying strength of the trend.
+Use the three difference spacing points I outlined above, and you’ll be well on your way to better trend analysis.

 Have You Had Success With Ribbons?

 Like I said before, this technical indicator is becoming more and more popular.
 But I would like to know what kind of success or failure you’ve had with these ribbons for identifying trends?
 Add your comments below and share any tips or tricks you have found with others.